Italian real estate and property for sale in Italy

 Is property cheap in Italy?

 That depends on what you term cheap.
 The type, location and condition of a property determine the price.
 Generally real estate in cities is more expensive than in the countryside.
-The average cost for property in Italy is €1,719 per square meter (sq. m.) which is average compared to other European nations.

 What is the cheapest area to buy property in Italy?